Audio Version Available

-But behind the 33-year-old’s exuberant exterior is a sister who fiercely loves her older brother.
+But behind her exuberant exterior is a sister who fiercely loves her older brother.

 Charmaine and Raymond’s relationship is slightly different than most siblings though.
-Unlike most older brothers, Raymond, 36, has mild autism, a developmental disability affecting communication and social interaction.
+Unlike most older brothers, Raymond, who is three years older than Charmaine, has mild autism, a developmental disability affecting communication and social interaction.

 It is a Saturday afternoon and Charmaine is fresh-faced in a comfortable grey t-shirt and faded denim shorts.
 We sit on her porch as she eagerly shows me some photos of a recent photoshoot with Raymond – their first together.